Re-energized Chavez floods Venezuela's airwaves

 So when a supporter produced a life-sized puppet of the 'Comandante' on state TV, Chavez enthusiastically called in for the third time that day and was expounding on indigenous land rights when, embarrassingly, the puppet's trousers fell down.

 "Tie them up, brother!
-You can't let Chavez's trousers fall down," he laughed in a clip (bit.ly/nkYeo9) that naturally has been a hit in cyber-space.
+You can't let Chavez's trousers fall down," he laughed in a clip (tinyurl.com/6hgnf37) that naturally has been a hit in cyber-space.

 "It's not time to die, it's time to live!
 To those who want me dead, I tell them that soon my return will be complete," Chavez said in what has become a daily mantra.

-Having disappeared from public view for several weeks in June, when he had a cancerous tumor removed in Cuba, Chavez first returned to Venezuela with a drastically curtailed lifestyle, serious demeanor and sporadic public appearances.
+Having disappeared from public view for several weeks in June, when he had a cancerous tumour removed in Cuba, Chavez first returned to Venezuela with a drastically curtailed lifestyle, serious demeanour and sporadic public appearances.

-His illness, and the specter of his disappearance from the stage he has dominated since taking power in 1999, turned Venezuelan politics upside down heading into an election year.
+His illness, and the spectre of his disappearance from the stage he has dominated since taking power in 1999, turned Venezuelan politics upside down heading into an election year.

 But more than three months on, Chavez says four rounds of chemotherapy have been successful and tests he is due to take in Cuba this weekend will declare him cancer-free.